aptech/docs/docs/sslib/sskalmansmooth.rst

 Purpose
 ----------------

-Performs the Rauch-Tung-Striebel backward recursion smoother.
+Performs the Rauch-Tung-Striebel backward recursion smoother for state variables and state covariances.

 Format
 ----------------